jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (b) a Customs officer may at any time, unless an order has been made under paragraph (a), return the documents or goods to the person from whom they were taken or apply to a District Court Judge for an order as to their disposal; and on any such application the District Court Judge may make any order that a court may make under paragraph (a):
   (c) if proceedings for an offence relating to the goods or documents are not brought within a period of 3 months after the date on which possession of the document or goods was taken, any person claiming to be entitled to the goods or documents may, after the expiration of that period, apply to a District Court Judge for an order that they be delivered to that person; and on any such application the District Court Judge may adjourn the application, on such terms as he or she thinks fit, for proceedings to be brought, or may make any order that a court may make under paragraph (a).
 (5) Where a person is convicted in proceedings for an offence relating to documents or goods to which this section applies, and an order is made under this section, the operation of the order shall be suspended,—
-  (a) in any case until the expiration of the time prescribed by the Summary Proceedings Act 1957 or, as the case may require, the time prescribed by the Crimes Act 1961 for the filing of notice of appeal or of an application for leave to appeal; and
+  (a) in any case until the expiration of the time prescribed by Part 6 of the Criminal Procedure Act 2011 for the filing of notice of appeal or of an application for leave to appeal; and
   (b) where notice of appeal is filed within the time so prescribed, until the determination of the appeal; and (c) where application for leave to appeal is filed within the time so prescribed, until the application is determined and, where leave to appeal is granted, until the determination of the appeal.
 (6) Where the operation of any such order is suspended until the determination of the appeal, the court determining the appeal may by order annul or vary the order made under this section; and that order, if annulled shall not take effect, and, if varied, shall take effect as so varied.